professionalaf/wellfed/pages/about.md

 ## Our Story

-WellFed was founded by former Federal employees who understood firsthand the challenges of transitioning from government service to the private sector.
-What began as an informal support network has grown into a comprehensive organization dedicated to empowering Federal workers navigating career transitions.
+WellFed was founded by former Federal employees who understood the challenges around uncertainty and transition.
+What began as an informal support network has grown into a comprehensive organization dedicated to empowering Federal workers to thrive while navigating uncertainty, change and career transitions.

 ## Our Mission